-Finally, at the bottom of the board, you will still get the 20 gold-tabbed edge pins and however, the five ring connectors (three for digital/analog I/O, two for power and ground) for hooking up external components now come with notched edges.
-These notched edges will help the insert to the socket.
+Finally, at the bottom of the board, you will still get the 20 gold-tabbed edge pins however, the five-ring connectors (three for digital/analog I/O, two for power and ground) for hooking up external components now come with notched edges.
+These notched edges will help the insert into the socket.
 And you can always use the crocodile/alligator clip :)

 Of course, the intuitive mobile app that lets you send your code to your micro:bit over Bluetooth (without using a USB cable) and more remains compatible with the new micro:bit V2.
 With this app, you will be able to interact with your micro:bit on a higher level of accessibility.

 Important: The micro:bit does not include any cables or power sources.
 This is just the board.
 We recommend picking up a micro USB cable to power your board.

 Check out some of the projects with micro:bit V2:

 Bumblebee - get the micro:bit buzz:

 Sensing and making sound on the BBC micro:bit:

 - The latest version of micro:bit

 - Main microcontroller: Nordic Semiconductor nRF52833

 - USB Interface: NXP KL27Z with 32KB RAM